enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

     the Head.
 (If Inline Content is also present the entire ContentBlock is called _Mixed Content_, q.v.)
-Unless otherwise noted, an Element supporting _Nested Content_ permits additional, nested, Elements; otherwise it is said to support (only) _Nested Text Content_ (which may enforce a single BlockLeftMargin, or alternatively permit additional indentation).
+Unless otherwise noted, an Element supporting _Nested Content_ permits additional, nested, Elements; otherwise it is said to support (only) _Nested Text Content_ (which may enforce a single BlockOnsideDemarcation, or alternatively permit additional indentation).

 -   Mixed Content